SafiyaMGeorge/SMGDev/README.md

-This repo contains my professional portfolio.
-This portfolio displays projects that I have done both in school and independently
+This branch hold the code and media for the version of the portfolio page that I am deploying .